 These other stakeholders are like citizens of the corporation in one sense; in that, in the same way that citizens of a government are indirectly affected by the existence, actions, and laws of their government, they (the other stakeholders) are indirectly affected by the existence, actions, and policies of the corporation.

 Some Other Opinions on this Subject

 What I have presented so far is a comprehensive comparative model between a government and corporate governance, with special emphasis placed on the various relationships that corporations have to stakeholders which are analogous to the relationship a government has to its citizens.
-What follows are discrete concerns expressed by various writers on the subject of corporate governance, as well as my answer as to how my model addresses those concerns.
+Various writers have written extensively about the proper roles of corporate governance.
+I will address a few of them here.

 Ralph Nader – Who Rules the Corporation?

 Ralph Nader, Mark Green, and Joel Seligman, in their article, Who Rules the Corporation?, express concerns about the relationship between the board and executive of a corporation.
 They maintain that, whereas, in theory, the corporate officers (executives) are selected and dismissed by the board to fulfill defined delegated responsibilities, and, as such, are “employees” of a sort of the shareholders who elect the board, the reality is that the executives are corporate tyrants who manipulate corporate governance in such a way as to heavily influence the election process of board members by using company funds to promote the campaign of particular board members.

 These gentlemen propose a number of fairly complex and specific regulations to, in my opinion, micromanage (negative normative connotations are purposely implied, here) corporate structure; especially with regards to the board selection process and functions.

 Some Unaddressed Questions